serraict/serra-frappe/work/test_deployment/README.md

 The test configuration file (`config/.env`) is based on the `env.example` file from the repository, with the following modifications:

-- Changed the image name to `serra/frappe-test` to avoid conflicts with any existing images
+- Changed the image name to use the GitHub Container Registry image
 - Set a test database password
 - Changed the HTTP port to 8090 to avoid conflicts with any existing services
+- Set `PULL_POLICY=always` to ensure Docker always pulls the latest version of the image

+## GitHub Actions Workflow

+We've added a GitHub Actions workflow (`.github/workflows/docker-build.yml`) to build and publish the Docker image to GitHub Container Registry.
+This approach avoids platform mismatch issues and provides a more production-like workflow.

 ## Documentation

 The following documentation is available:

-- **build_instructions.md**: Instructions for testing the build.sh script
+- **build_instructions.md**: Instructions for using GitHub Actions to build the Docker image
 - **deploy_instructions.md**: Instructions for testing the deploy.sh script
 - **update_instructions.md**: Instructions for testing the update.sh script
 - **test_plan.md**: A comprehensive test plan for testing the deployment process